From the Archives

-The renowned copy editor from The Atlantic and the author of In Conversation and Word Court discusses the art of editing and the sanctity of getting it right.
+The noted copy editor and author discusses the art of editing and the sanctity of getting it right.

 Mount Hope: What brought you to this work of copy editing and where did you start in this profession?